vhelin/wla-dx/doc/asmsyntax.rst

 Case Sensitivity
 ----------------

-WLA is case sensitive, so be careful.
+WLA is case sensitive, except with directives, so be careful.

 Comments